Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

 \begin{linenomath}

 \end{linenomath} where $F_j^f (y)$ is the empirical cumulative distribution function of the forecast of variable $y$ at time $j$; $F_j^o (y)$ is the cumulative distribution function of the observations of $y$ at time $j$; and $p_j^f (y=y_j)$ indicates the value of the forecast probability density function, evaluated at the observation value.
-For cases where only a single observation of $y$ is available at each time, the Heaviside step function is used to characterize the cumulative distribution function of the observation (see equation \ref{eq:4k}).\\
+For cases where only a single observation of $y$ is available at each time, the Heaviside step function is used to characterize the cumulative distribution function of the observation (see (\ref{eq:4k})).\\

 The CRPS is routinely adopted in forecasting studies, although it can be a poor statistic for complex forecast probability densities (see for example \citet{Smith2015} who showed that the CRPS can give misleadingly good scores to outcomes that fall in between two modes of a bimodal forecast density).
-Hence the LS is also calculated, although it has the drawback of heavily penalising forecasts in which the outcome falls outside the forecast range.
+Hence, the LS is also calculated, although it has the drawback of heavily penalising forecasts in which the outcome falls outside the forecast range.
 Accuracy is measured by the Root Mean Squared Error (RMSE), which is evaluated on the ensemble mean.

-Finally, statistical consistency is characterized using RMS Error vs. RMS Spread diagnostic plots, which has been adopted in similar studies \citep[see e.g.][]{Arnold2013}.
-Ensemble forecasts are considered statistically consistent if the expected ensemble variance equals the expected squared ensemble mean error (assuming unbiasedness and a large enough ensemble size), where the expectation is generally evaluated over discrete bins.
-Here, forecasts are separated into 10 equally populated bins according to their forecast variance, and the mean square spread and mean square error are calculated for each bin prior to taking the square root.
-Finally, the concept of the forecast skill score $(FSS)$ was utilized to quantify the relative improvement of the proposed approach over the benchmark methods, defined as: \begin{linenomath}
+Statistical consistency is characterized using RMS Error vs. RMS Spread diagnostic plots, which has been adopted in similar studies \citep[see e.g.][]{Arnold2013}.
+Ensemble forecasts are considered statistically consistent if the expected ensemble variance equals the expected squared ensemble mean error (assuming unbiasedness and a large enough ensemble size).
+We separate forecasts into 10 equally populated bins according to their forecast variance, and the mean square spread and mean square error are calculated for each bin prior to taking the square root.

+We used the forecast skill score $(FSS)$ to quantify the relative improvement of the proposed approach over the benchmark methods, defined as: \begin{linenomath}